 - A few pinches (or more) cayenne

-- Prepare the rice according to the package instructions (or in a rice maker).
+- Prepare the rice according to the package instructions.

 - Dice 1 red onion.
 Mince 2 cloves garlic.
 Peel and finely mince 1 ½ tablespoons fresh ginger.

 - In a large saucepan or pot, heat 3 tablespoons of olive oil over medium heat and cook the onion until translucent, about 5 minutes.